andrewventura/andrewventura.github.io/_posts/2018-02-03-monthly-playlists.md

 summary: Well, almost monthly.
 ---

-<iframe src="https://open.spotify.com/embed/user/attachedmeans/playlist/3biVFerz1T2Bwe53yMXra9" width="100%" height="320" frameborder="0" allowtransparency="true"></iframe>
+<iframe src="https://open.spotify.com/embed/user/attachedmeans/playlist/3biVFerz1T2Bwe53yMXra9" width="100%" height="320" frameborder="0" allowtransparency="true" style="margin:10px 0;"></iframe>

----

 Last year, in what I suppose was an unconscious effort to mimic the web's unyielding drive to generate impossibly huge amounts of data, I began making monthly playlists.
 Originally, I was just trying to consolidate the new music I found in a given month (to make the year-end list-making process easier, I think), or jot down what I had on repeat or stuck in my head in one place.
 Once the playlists were up, though, and once I started adding whatever fit a particular mood I was in, they sort of became a map of certain memories, feelings, or themes, but expressed in earworms.